 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-From Baad, this easy circular hike leads you to two pleasure huts, where you can relax.
-The landlords are happy to tell you something about the philosophy of alpine farming: Where the fresh products from meat and milk come from, which is why a close relationship with their producers is important to them and what the distinction means as an Austrian "pleasure hut".
+This easy circular hike takes you from Baad to two gourmet huts, where you can stop off comfortably.
+On this occasion, the hut owners will be happy to tell you something about the philosophy of alpine farming: where the fresh products from meat and milk come from, why a close relationship with their producers is important to them and what the award as an Austrian “pleasure hut” means.
 And all this with a view of the sensational mountain panorama of the rear Kleinwalsertal.From the car park in Baad you hike over the bridge and follow the Bärguntbach into the Bärgunttal.
-After a short while you turn left; in front of you is the rock massif of the Bärenkopf.
-Soon after you reach the Widdersteinalpe, where you can treat yourself to a first break.
-Freshly strengthened and rested, the dirt road leads you along dense forest slopes to the exposed Bärgun hut, the second rest stop.
-Here you can treat yourself to home-made and regional dishes.From the hut, you then hike to the left of Bärguntbachs on pram-friendly paths back to Baad.
+After a short time you turn left, in front of you is the rock massif of the bear's head.
+Soon you will reach the Widdersteinalpe, where you can treat yourself to a first break.
+Freshly strengthened and rested, the gravel path then leads you along dense forest slopes to the exposed Bärgunthütte, the second resting place.
+Here you can spoil yourself with homemade and regional dishes.From the hut you hike back to Baad on the pram-friendly paths to the left of the Bärguntbach.

-After the ascent with the Söllereckbahn, the wonderfully laid out lookout path to Riezlern begins.
-After a few minutes you reach at the Schrattenwangalpe the highest point and shortly after pass the Austrian state border.
-On the way you have a wonderful view of the imposing summit of the High Ifen (2,230 m) and the Gottesacker plateau.The GenussHütte Mittelalp offers an excellent rest stop.
-After crossing the Westeggtobel you reach with beautiful views of the valley the village Riezlern.
-The tour is recommended especially in the afternoon in pleasant sunshine.The ascent is reduced with guest card.
-The bus on German territory (from Walserschanz) is chargeable.
+After the Söllereckbahn ascent, the wonderfully laid out view path to Riezlern begins.
+After a few minutes' walk you will reach the highest point at Schrattenwangalpe and shortly afterwards you will cross the Austrian state border.
+On the way you have a wonderful view of the imposing summit of the Hohen Ifen (2,230 meters) and the Gottesacker plateau.The GenussHütte Mittelalp is an excellent place to stop for a bite to eat.
+After crossing the Westeggtobels you reach the village center of Riezlern with a beautiful view of the valley.
+The tour is especially recommended in the afternoon with pleasant sunshine.The ascent is reduced with a guest card.
+The bus in German territory (from Walserschanz) is chargeable.

 The Upper Trail is a panoramic path below the Walmendingerhorn with beautiful views of the mountains of the Kleinwalsertal.
 On the easy hike you will find several rest and rest stops.It starts at the Heubergbahn, with which you drive on the mountain of the same name.
 Already during the ride in the chairlift the Ifen builds up in front of you in the distance.
 Once at the top, keep left and head for the panorama path.
 On the almost flat gravel road you hike in the direction of Zaferna mountain station.
 After some time you will reach the Sonna Alp at the Zaferna Lift.
 Continue on the Panoramaweg to Bühlalpe.
 From the Heuberglift to the Bühlalpe, the spruce and mountain maple forest alternates with colorful flower meadows.
 It is not for nothing that the Höhenweg is also known as Panoramaweg: You first look at the Kanzelwand, then in the Wildental and Gemsteltal as well as on districts of Mittelberg.Before you descend below the Bühlalpe back to Mittelberg, you can treat yourself to a break and refreshment in the Bühlalpe.
 Here you can enjoy the view into the rear small Walsertal, if you look towards Baad.
 Rested, you then make the descent: Below the Alpe runs a paved serpentine path between shady fern forest and freshly mown meadows, which leads you directly to Mittelberg.

-From Mittelberg, this round trip takes you to the idyllic side valley of the Kleinwalsertal valley and back to the Fluchtalpe.
-For connoisseurs, there are some rest stops and rest stops along the way.From the Alpenrose stop in Mittelberg, follow the main road in the direction of Hirschegg until the turnoff to Höflerweg by the drugstore.
-From here, the asphalt road leads quickly down to the stream and into nature.
-With the sound of the Breitach in your ear and with the Schafalpköpfen at the end of the valley in view, you wander into the Wildental.
-About a beautiful forest root trail it is reasonably steep uphill.
-Soon the view opens into the picturesque valley in front of you.
-Completely surrounded by cattle pastures and flower-covered meadows you walk to the Inner Wiesalpe (Upper Wiesalpe).
-From the terrace you can enjoy the view over a cheese plate or apple pie.
-Then you walk along a bubbling stream to the Fluchtalpe, where you can treat yourself to another break.Rested it goes the same way back down to the Upper Wiesalpe.
-You can enjoy a wonderful panorama of the Walmendingerhorn over parts of Mittelberg to the Gottesackerplateau.
-At the lower Wiesalpe you hike downhill, while you have a nice view of the Hintere Kleinwalsertal near Baad.
-Through a small grove you then run back to Mittelberg.
-Incidentally, there is plenty of opportunity to relax: thanks to many shady or sunny wooden benches.
+This circular tour takes you from Mittelberg into the idyllic side valley of the Kleinwalsertal valley to the Fluchtalpe.
+For connoisseurs there are some places to stop and rest along the way.From the Alpenrose stop in Mittelberg, follow the main road in the direction of Hirschegg to the turn into Höflerweg at the drugstore.
+From here it goes quickly on the asphalt road down to the stream and into nature.
+With the sound of the Breitach in your ear and with the Schafalp heads at the end of the valley in view, you hike into the Wildental.
+On a beautiful forest root path it is somewhat steep uphill.
+Soon the view of the picturesque valley opens up in front of you.
+Completely surrounded by cattle pastures and flower-strewn meadows, you hike to the Inner Wiesalpe (Upper Wiesalpe).
+From the terrace you can let the view work on you with a cheese plate or apple pie.
+Then you hike along a bubbling brook to the Fluchtalpe, where you can treat yourself to another break.Rested, it goes down the same way back to the Upper Wiesalpe.
+You can enjoy a wonderful panorama from the Walmendingerhorn over parts of Mittelberg to the Gottesacker plateau.
+You hike downhill past the Untere Wiesalpe, with a beautiful view of the Hintere Kleinwalsertal near Baad.
+Through a small forest you walk back to Mittelberg.
+By the way, there are opportunities to relax everywhere, thanks to many shady or sunny wooden benches.

 This circular walk from Baad takes you into the greenest valley of the Kleinwalsertal and to the Derrenalpe and the Spitalalpen.At the far end of the parking lot in Baad the hike starts.
 You walk over a small bridge and past the confluence of Dura- and Derrabach.
 Via partly jungle-like, partly alpine paths you climb the slope, go along the slope of the Wannenberg and the Güntlespitze and on to the Derrenalpe.
 From here, go straight on towards Baad.
 Below the upper Spitalalpe you then follow the gravel road at the foot of the Unspitze in Kehren down to the Mittlerer Spitalalpe.
 Here you have the opportunity to take a leisurely break and stop off.
 Here you can watch the happy cows grazing in the summer to dozens on the alpine meadows.Strengthened, you will hike through a shady forest back to Baad.